ThomasByr/YOLO_crop/README.md

 ## ✏️ Setup

 > **Note**
 > This repository contains very specific instructions for some un-related codebase.
-That being said, the present code should be as generic as possible for you to tweak it to your likings without any issues, hopefully.
+That being said, the present code should be as generic as possible for you to tweak it to your likings without any issues, _hopefully_.

-Please make sure you do run a recent enough version of Linux, `g++ >= 8.4` should be enough though, with possible non-broken links to posix threads and all gnu standard extensions.
+Please make sure you do run a recent enough version of Linux, `g++ >= 8.4` should be enough though, with possible non-broken links to **posix threads** and all **gnu standard** extensions.
 This program uses the flag `-std=gnu++11` to compile.

 This program takes images as input, as well as a config file, which are basically rectangles outputs from YOLO (which is a shape detection neural network).
 It then loop through all objects in the config file, optionally ignoring those whose size isn't in a specific range, and create new images cropping the original one.